Prosper Independent School District: History

-In 2008, Rogers Middle School opened, replacing Prosper Middle School.
-The PMS campus was renovated into PISD's Administration Building.
+In 2008, Rogers Middle School opened with grades 6-8, replacing Prosper Middle School.
+The three elementary schools now housed grades PK-5, with Rucker still hosting Head Start.
+The former Prosper Middle School campus was renovated into Prosper ISD's Administration Building.

-In 2009, Prosper High School moved into its new $120 million dollar campus, which was the most expensive high school ever built in Texas.
+In 2009, Prosper High School moved into its new $120 million dollar campus, which was the most expensive high school ever built in Texas at the time.

-In 2010, the former PHS building opened after a year of renovations as Reynolds Middle school, housing 7th and 8th graders.
-With this change, Rogers Middle School housed only 5th and 6th graders.
+In 2010, the former Prosper High School building opened after a year of renovations into Reynolds Middle School, housing grades 7-8.
+With this change, Rogers Middle School housed all PISD 5th and 6th graders, thus all elementary schools became K-4, with a few having PK-4.